Short messaging services versus instant messaging

 - Promote SMS as a vehicle for application-to-person messages (A2P).

-Standalone MIM service providers aiming to maximise revenues may need to diversify their revenue streams — perhaps by becoming content providers.
+Standalone MIM service providers aiming to maximize revenues may need to diversify their revenue streams — perhaps by becoming content providers.